 - Collect glass jars: This is a perfect way to reuse glass jars.
-I recommend using straight-sided jars because it’s easier to glue paper onto a flat surface.
-We really like these jars.
+I recommend using straight-sided jars because it’s easier to glue the paper onto a flat surface.

 - Remove the labels: Certain labels can be really hard to scrub off.
 If soap and water don’t work, try using a bit of oil or rubbing alcohol.
 Usually, one or the other will dissolve most labels.

-- Cut out whatever it is that you are planning on gluing to the jar.
+- Cut out whatever you are planning on gluing to the jar.
 If you’re going to use the jar as a candle, then you probably want to use paper that doesn’t have anything printed on the backside, otherwise, it might show through.